 Riding a motorcycle brings out the child in you.
-When a bunch of kids wave at you from a school bus, it is indeed because you are living their dream of riding a motorcycle.
-One of the most exciting moments on a motorcycle trip is this.
-A seven-year-old boy was running to the road shouting ‘KTM, KTM’ while riding through an unknown village road to Settukunnu in Wayanad!
+When a troupe of kids wave at you from a school bus, it is because you are living their dream of riding a motorcycle.
+This is one of the most exciting moments on a motorcycle trip.
+A seven-year-old boy ran to the road shouting ‘KTM, KTM’ while riding through an unknown village road to Settukunnu in Wayanad!
 That is a riveting moment on our road trips.

-Kanila Eco Homestay lives up to its name with a simplistic and eco-friendly room with basic amenities.
-Host Vinod has been helpful starting from booking the place (there was a problem with making payment from Airbnb app).
-His experience in the hospitality industry is evident in the way he takes care of every minute detail and the gentlemanly gestures.
+Kanila Eco Homestay lives up to its name - a simplistic and eco-friendly room with basic amenities.
+Host Vinod has been helpful starting from booking the place (there was a problem with making payment from the Airbnb app).
+His experience in the hospitality industry is evident in the way he takes care of every minute detail with his gentlemanly gestures.
 He is on his toes to make your stay comfortable and as enjoyable as possible.
-The property is the last house in the colony with a calm and serene stream flowing by.
-An ideal place to sleep listening to the sound of flowing water, while you are not gazing the stars.
-Chirping birds work as the natural alarm and it is the perfect place to enjoy your morning cup of tea without the newspaper - the worry about what's happening in the world.
-The room is adequately furnished with a kitchenette consisting of basic utensils.
+The property is the last house in the colony, with a calm and serene stream flowing by.
+An ideal place to sleep listening to the sound of flowing water when not gazing at the stars.
+Chirping birds work as the natural alarm and is the perfect place to enjoy your morning cup of tea without the newspaper - the worry about what's happening in the world.
+The room is adequately furnished with a kitchenette consisting of essential utensils.
 Lazy?
-Sit near the stream with your feet in the water and enjoy a free fish therapy.
+Sit near the stream with your feet in the water to enjoy free fish therapy.
 Active?
 Ask Vinod to take you to a river 30min walk away and swim against the strong current.

 Bhagamandala is 40km from Kolichal via Panathur-Karike through a treacherous road inside TalaCauvery Wildlife Sanctuary.
-Though the roads are pathetic, the ride is awesome.
-Expect no traffic until you reach Bhagamandala, a left turn takes you to Madikeri and 6km to the right takes you to the TalaCauvery temple.
-Recent floods have created havoc in this region, many trees are still lying partially on the road.
+Though the roads are pathetic, the ride is spectacular.
+Expect no traffic until you reach Bhagamandala.
+A left turn takes you to Madikeri, and 6km to the right takes you to the TalaCauvery temple.
+Recent floods have created havoc in this region - many trees are still lying partially on the road.